£80.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-3TTT Super Competizione drop handlebars, hailing from Italy and in production during the 1990s (yet still new & unused after all this time).
-Made from aluminium and weighing in at 296 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Shimano Deore LX / Mavic front wheel, the hub hailing from Japan and in production during the 1990s.
+Made from steel/aluminium and weighing in at 984 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO